ioBroker/ioBroker.vis/README.md

 Hypotenuse of {height} and {width} = {h:height;w:width;Math.max(20, Math.sqrt(Math.pow(parseFloat(h), 2) + Math.pow(parseFloat(w), 2)))}
 ```

+Note: there is a special object ID - "username".
+It shows logged in user.
+And there is a "language" object id: can be "de", "en" or "ru".
+Note: to use ":" in calculatinos (e.g. in string formula) use "::" instead.

 ## Filters
 To visualise on the one view thw whole number of widgets you can use filters to reduce the amount of widgets simultaneously shown on the view.